nopara73/avaloniaui.net/wwwroot/docs/quickstart/intro-to-xaml.md

 Title: Introduction to XAML
 Order: 20
 ---
-Avalonia uses XAML to define the user-interface using markup.
+Avalonia uses XAML to define user-interfaces.
 XAML is an XML-based markup language that is used by many UI framworks.

 > Note: This section is intended as a basic introduction to using XAML in Avalonia.
 For more information see the